Pega’s CLSA program ranked #4 “Next Big Thing” by Certification Magazine!

 The Pega Architecture exam is a two hour standard exam that is delivered at Pearson VUE testing centers.
-The exam blueprint is available here in Pega Academy.
+The exam blueprint, which includes prerequisites and exam topics, is available here in Pega Academy.
 Additional exam information and registration is available at the Pearson VUE site.

 LSA Architecture Application Build

-The LSA Architecture App Build tests the ability of system architects to architect, implement and analyze Pega 7 solutions.
+The LSA Architecture App Build tests the ability of system architects to architect, implement and analyze Pega Platform solutions.
 Working with a pre-built Pega 7 application, system architects will be required to:

 - Analyze key areas of the current design and identify architectural deficiencies